Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: the server listens for HTTP on the wildcard address.

 HTTP Response headers control for static files: sets the default max-age in seconds, telling the user’s browser how long it should cache the page.
-This is only read in prod
+This is only read in prod mode, in dev mode the cache is disabled.
+For example, to send no-cache:

 http.cacheControl=0

-- set cache expiry to one hour.
+Default: 3600 - set cache expiry to one hour.

 Disable the HTTP response header that identifies the HTTP server as Play.
 For example: